Bakery: History

-Baked goods have been around for thousands of years.
-The art of baking was very popular during the Roman Empire.
-It was highly famous art as Roman citizens loved baked goods and demanded them frequently for important occasions such as feasts and weddings.
-Because of the fame of the art of baking, around 300 BC, baking was introduced as an occupation and respectable profession for Romans.
+In the Roman Empire, baking was a highly esteemed profession, as Roman citizens used them frequently for important occasions such as feasts and weddings.
+Around 300 BCE, baking was introduced as an occupation and respectable profession for the Romans.
 Bakers began to prepare bread at home in an oven, using grist mills to grind grain into flour for their breads.
-The demand for baked goods persisted, and the first bakers' guild was established in 168 BC in Rome.
+The demand for baked goods grew in tandem with the empire, and the first bakers' guild was established in 168 BCE in Rome.
 The desire for baked goods promoted baking throughout Europe and expanded into eastern parts of Asia.
 Bakers started baking bread and other goods at home and selling them on the streets.

+Egyptian ushabti statues of a bakery, c.
+2500 at the Paneum museum in Upper Austria.

-This trend became common, and soon, baked products were sold in streets of Rome, Germany, London, and more.
-A system of delivering baked goods to households arose as the demand increased significantly.
+This trend became common, and soon, baked products were sold on the streets of Rome, Germany, London, and other European cities.
+A system for delivering baked goods to households arose as the demand increased significantly.
 This prompted bakers to establish places where people could purchase baked goods.
-The first open-air market for baked goods was established in Paris, and since then bakeries have become a common place to purchase delicious goods and to socialize.
-On July 7, 1928, a bakery in Chillicothe, Missouri introduced sliced bread using the automatic bread-slicing machine, invented by Otto Frederick Rohwedder.
-While the bread initially failed to sell, due to its "sloppy" aesthetic, and the fact it went stale faster, it later became popular.
-In World War II bread slicing machines were effectively banned, as the metal in them was required for wartime use.
+The first open-air market for baked goods in Europe was established in Paris; since then, bakeries have become popular places to socialize.

+On July 7, 1928, Otto Frederick Rohwedder invented an automatic bread-slicing machine, in a bakery in Chillicothe, Missouri.
+While the bread initially failed to sell, due to a perceived "sloppy" appearance of the loaves and the fact that it went stale faster, it later became popular.
+In World War II, bread slicing machines became rare, as the metal in them was required for wartime use.
 When they were requisitioned, creating 100 tons of metal alloy, the decision proved very unpopular with housewives.

-World War II directly affected the bread industry in the UK.
-Baking schools closed during this time, so when the war ended there was a lack of skilled bakers.
-This resulted in new methods being developed to satisfy the world's desire for bread, including chemical additives, premixes and specialised machinery.
-Old methods of baking were almost completely eradicated when these new methods were introduced and the industry became industrialised.
-The old methods were seen as unnecessary and financially unsound.
-During this period there were not many traditional bakeries left.
+World War II had a profound impact on the bread industry in the United Kingdom.
+When the war began, baking schools closed due to food rationing, manpower shortage, and other material factors.
+Once WWII came to a close, there was a lack of skilled bakers in the UK.
+This baker shortage resulted in new methods being developed to satisfy the world's desire for bread, including chemical additives, premixes, and specialized machinery.
+Old methods of baking were almost completely eradicated when these new, mechanized processes were introduced, and the industry became industrialized and dominated by large commercial firms.
+The older, more labor-intensive methods were, by and large, seen as burdensome, out-of-date, and commercially unprofitable.
+As a result, few traditional bakeries were left open by the end of the twentieth century.